Enoch-Lee-04/Weather-Forcasting-Prediction/README.md

 This project analyzes historical weather data for Austin, Texas from 2015 to 2025 (including some forecasted data) to:
 - Visualize temperature trends over time
 - Identify seasonal patterns in temperature data
-- Create forecasts for future temperature trends using Facebook's Prophet model
+- Create accurate forecasts using an enhanced Prophet model with multiple predictors
+- Evaluate forecast accuracy using cross-validation

 ## Dataset